lovelysystems/lovely.memcached/src/lovely/memcached/README.txt

   'NS_a'

 Now we need can get the value with the raw key.
+Note also the value was treated as a string, so we get a string back instead of a unicode.

   >>> util.query('a', raw=True)
-  u'value of a'
+  'value of a'
   >>> util.query('a', raw=False) is None
   True